gbrough/battleship/README.md

 Fixes:

 Requirements:
-- Place ships on board
+- statically place 5 ships on hidden board
-- Test if ships were placed correctly
+- User guesses

 Legend:
 " " available to guess
+O is a placed ship
- X is hit on guess board
+ X is hit ship
  - is miss

 Game types/videos: